skift/integration-docs/forum-api.md

 The Skift Forum API is a read-only JSON REST API with token-based authentication.
 The only accepted method is `GET`.

 The base URL of the API is `https://forum.skift.com/wp-json/forum/v1`.
-All requests must include the parameter `eventId` with a valid eTouches event ID.
+All requests except for `GET` `/events` must include the parameter `eventId` with a valid eTouches event ID.

 ## Authentication
 The API is authenticated using a bearer token.
 The token is static and will be provided by the Skift team.

 ## Usage